Emotion, health, and safety.

 Seeing what their safety meant to someone they love, the tears would flow within moments and both people would embrace – sharing a hugely emotional moment with each other.

-Once they’d broken away, the family member would then give the employee a sticker to place on their hard hat as a memory of this moment – a photo of themselves beside the message ‘come home in one piece!’
+Once they’d broken away, the family member would then give the employee a sticker to place on their hard hat as a memory of this moment – a photo of themselves beside the message ‘Please, come home in one piece!’

-Videos of these moment spread quickly throughout the organisation.
-And with so many people inspired by the stories we created an online store where people could create their own hard-hat stickers.
+Videos of these moments spread quickly throughout Skanska.
+And as people became inspired we created an online store where people could create their own hard-hat stickers from their family.

 People would upload a photo of their loved ones to the site, and the store would print out a personalised sticker for them to show off to their co-workers.

 “The element of surprise and genuine emotions was an incredibly effective way of getting our message across.